CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 • Verbal Reasoning: It is the ability to logically understand concepts and solve problems expressed in words.
 Verbal reasoning tests the ability to extract information and implications in a sentence.

 “I believe that the difficulty level of this section is usually overrated.
 I would start with the set that I’m most comfortable with and I would just read carefully and follow the instructions word-by-word.
 Next, I would try to follow my instincts, use hit and trial, make cases, and eliminate the erroneous ones.
 Again, practice is what did wonders here.
-Also, do not be scared of using that on-screen calculator, just make it a friend.” - Vishesh Garg (99.9 percentile, CAT 2020)
+Also, do not be scared of using that on-screen calculator, just make it a friend.” - Vishesh Garg (99.9 percentile)

 • Data Interpretation (DI) is considered a bit more time-consuming.
 Start practising on Data Interpretation questions.
 Use approximation techniques for quick calculations.
-You can practice them here.

 We have prepared a detailed preparation strategy for 1DILR which you can access from How to Prepare for DILR with EduRev